kmalakoff/knockback/README.md

 kb.release(view_model)
 ```

-And now when you type in the input boxes, the values are properly transferred to the model and the dates are even localized!
+And now when you type in the input boxes, the values are properly transferred to the model and the greeting updates as you type!

 Of course, this is just a simple example, but hopefully you get the picture.

-#Download Latest (0.20.0):
+#Download Latest (0.19.4):

 Please see the [release notes](https://github.com/kmalakoff/knockback/blob/master/RELEASE_NOTES.md) for upgrade pointers.